 As lean thinkers, we asked ourselves: what can we change in the process to make things better?
 The solution was to add a domain modeling step to the design process, to be done whenever working on new features.
 Being a new skill, we realized that the team needed more practice.
 Obtaining good domain models is not trivial.

 And this took us to the next step: practicing domain modeling.
-That’s when our years of experience with software craftsmanship training paid off.
+That’s when our years of experience with software craftsman training paid off.
 We immediately thought about using a kata format for practicing domain modeling.

 For those who haven’t heard of it: a coding kata is a repeatable exercise that involves writing code within certain constraints for a fixed period of time and then making a retrospective on the session.
 Typical coding kata examples are: